Broken Friendship Quotes: Exploring The Pain Of Friendship Breakups

 Medically reviewed by Corey Pitts, MA, LCMHC, LCAS, CCS

-Research shows that friendship can provide a variety of benefits, including a lower likelihood of experiencing depression and chronic disease as well as greater overall well-being and longevity.
+Research shows that friendship can provide a variety of benefits, including a lower likelihood of experiencing depression and chronic disease, as well as greater overall well-being and longevity.
 The benefits of friendship may be why losing a friendship can be so difficult.
-While this situation can make you feel alone, countless individuals have experienced broken friendships, and many people have written about this type of loss.
-Whether they come from fiction or real life, quotes about losing a friend could help alleviate your grief and provide insight about this experience.
+While this situation can make you feel alone, countless individuals have experienced the deep pain of broken friendships, and many people have written about this type of loss.
+Whether they come from fiction or real life, quotes about lost friendship could help alleviate your grief and provide insight into this experience.
 Below are a few broken friendship quotes that may be beneficial.

 “The worst pain in the world goes beyond physical”

 Writer Zac Brewer wrote in the book Ninth Grade Slays that “the worst pain in the world goes beyond physical.
 Even further beyond any other emotional pain one can feel.
 It is the betrayal of a friend.”
 This fictional book details the adventures of Vladimir Tod, who is half-human, half-vampire, as he enters high school.
-The book touches on various themes, including how to navigate friendships and the specific ways that a friendship breakup feels during youth.
+The book touches on various themes, including how to navigate friendships and the specific ways that a broken friendship can impact someone's youth.

 What can we learn from this “worst pain in the world” quote?

 While this quote may be up to interpretation, one lesson that may be learned concerns the potential vulnerability of friendship.
-While there can be numerous benefits to a healthy friendship, it may also be beneficial to consider what can happen if we form connections with untrustworthy individuals.
-This quote could also reference other potentially painful parts of friendship, such as a friend slowly replacing you with someone else.
+While there can be numerous benefits to a healthy friendship, it may also be important to consider the risks of friendships with untrustworthy individuals.
+This quote could also reference other broken friendship situations, such as the disappointment of a supposed friend slowly replacing you with someone else.

 “Some people only enter your life as a temporary happiness”